 I usually get a little itchy in March.
 I’m not quite ready to be done skiing for the season.
-And with the abysmal winter we’ve had in the Northeast, there’s not much snow to be found on the trails around here.
-That’s why my husband and I were THIS CLOSE to booking a flight to Colorado, Utah or Tahoe to get in a little more skiing next week… But, alas, we decided to be responsible and pay some bills instead.
+But the weather in the Northeast isn’t always accommodating for spring skiing in March and April.
+That’s why my husband and I were THIS CLOSE to booking a flight to Colorado, Utah or Lake Tahoe to get in a little more skiing this month.
+Alas, we decided to be responsible and pay some bills instead.

-But my social media streams are chock full of photos and videos from the western U.S. resorts that are still getting pounded with snow.
-You can almost always count on at least one, big March storm to dump that sweet powder!
-If you’re lucky enough to be headed out west, or if you live there, here are some spring specials and events at four of my favorite ski resorts:
+But my social media streams are chock full of photos from Western U.S. ski resorts that are still going strong.
+You can almost always count on at least one big March storm to dump that sweet powder!
+If you’re lucky enough to be headed out west, or if you live nearby, here are six of my favorite resorts for spring skiing:

-With a massive 7,200 acres, there is always untracked powder at PowMow.
+With a massive 8,464 acres, there is almost always untracked powder to be found at PowMow.
 This hidden gem is about 55 miles north of Salt Lake International Airport, but a world away from your typical ski resort.
 The understated lodges, minimal lifts, and lack of crowds make Powder Mountain a paradise for those who truly love to ski and ride.
-They don’t make snow, but they average 500 inches a year and just got a foot of fresh pow on top of an excellent base.
-PowMow will be open into April.
+They don’t make snow, but they average 500 inches a year.

 My favorite trail: Take a snowcat to Lightning Ridge for stunning views and a choice of wide open powder fields, huckable boulders and tight chutes.
 Absolute bliss.
 No, I don’t launch over too many boulders, not on purpose.

 Breck’s five peaks of awesome terrain, the latest amenities, and the historic, western, walkabout town make it the perfect place for spring skiing.
 With all the snow they get in the Colorado Rockies, steeps like Mach One and Devil’s Crotch are sure to be open on the sunniest days.